 The public transport in Barcelona is well developed, so you don’t need to rent a car to get around the city.
 Most of the top tourist sights are within walking distance of one another, and buses will take you everywhere else.
-There are also trams, night buses, funiculars, and metro, and they will take you to all the major attractions mentioned in this itinerary.
+There are also trams, night buses, funiculars, and the Barcelona metro, and they will take you to all the major Barcelona attractions mentioned in this itinerary.

 Nonetheless, I’ve included public transportation options wherever possible, for those of you that don’t want to waste any time.